Karpick Red Maple in fall

 Spread: 20 feet

 Hardiness Zone: 4a

 A choice shade tree for smaller yards, with a tight and narrowly upright habit of growth, becoming looser with age; decent fall colors of yellow and orange, showy red flowers line the bare branches in spring; intolerant of alkaline soils

-Karpick Red Maple features showy clusters of red flowers along the branches in early spring before the leaves.
-It has green foliage which emerges red in spring.
+Karpick Red Maple is primarily valued in the landscape for its rigidly columnar form.
+It features showy clusters of red flowers along the branches in early spring before the leaves.
+It has green deciduous foliage which emerges red in spring.
 The lobed leaves turn an outstanding red in the fall.
-It produces red samaras in late spring.
 The furrowed silver bark and red branches add an interesting dimension to the landscape.

 Karpick Red Maple is a dense deciduous tree with a narrowly upright and columnar growth habit.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 It has no significant negative characteristics.

 Karpick Red Maple is recommended for the following landscape applications;

 Karpick Red Maple will grow to be about 40 feet tall at maturity, with a spread of 20 feet.
 It has a low canopy with a typical clearance of 4 feet from the ground, and should not be planted underneath power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 70 years or more.